 Several authors have analyzed differences between British and French colonial strategies (Cohen 1970; Lee & Schultz 2012; Njoh 2008; Whittlesey 1937).
 An early account appeared in Foreign Affairs when Whittlesey (1937) described the British tendency towards governing Africans through their native rulers, the model of so-called indirect rule.
 The French, in contrast, typically put their own countrymen on important positions in the colony’s administration.

 The difference is described in more detail by Cohen (1970), who noted the French desire to “eradicate the political and social peculiarities of the colonial populations and pattern them after those existing in France” (p.
 430).
 Cohen emphasized that in the French colonies, indigenous societies and traditional leaders were distrusted, and the goal was to make colonies an integral part of France.
 In contrast, the British saw the end product of their colonial rule to be independence: “Instead of transforming the colonial societies into extensions of Britain the colonies were encouraged to develop along their own lines, thus preserving the best within traditional African and Asian society” (p.
-430)
+430).

 Another difference that plausibly have had impact on institutional trust is the practice in French colonies to rely on forced labor, in the form of annual so-called ‘prestations’ (Cordell and Gregory 1982).
 In practice, the prestations meant that colonial officials were able to divert laborers for work on private farms and plantations.